 With the integration of Artificial intelligence, Bioxcel can create new medicines that are being developed in the field of immune-oncology and neuroscience.
 It is also able to detect the actual potential of an existing drug and finds new applications for it to be used in.

 Artificial intelligence has enabled Atomwise to detect the most core and serious diseases in today’s world, like Ebola and multiple sclerosis.
 After the screening of nearly 10 to 20 million genetic compounds and can deliver the results much faster than traditional methods.

 The main goal of this system is to produce a better-targeted selection and a clear insight into previously undiscovered options for treatment.
 This assists in finding accurate treatment for the right patient canceling out the risk of misdiagnosis.

 The design has specifically been created to automate the most repetitive tasks in the healthcare industry, thus allowing practitioners to work on high-level ones.
 This automation helps reduce the administrator’s workload enabling them to provide a better patient service.

-Qventus focuses on providing solutions to operational challenges, specifically related to emergency rooms and patient safety.
+Qventus focuses on providing solutions to operational challenges related to emergency rooms and patient safety.